noob3rto/swipe4u/README.md

 Swipe4u is a library that helps you using swipes in the Unity development.
 You don't have to care about all the boring logic behind them, swipe is now easier than ever

 ## Features
 Swipe4u provides ready made scripts for all kind of swipes.
 There is also a factory that helps you choosing the detector that fits you the best.
-Check out a little example down below
+Check it out with a little example down below

 In the next commits, common touch handling patterns will be implemented.